imreeciowy/wfrp-gen/README.md

 of the MIT license.
 See the LICENSE file for details.

 # howto run
-- All you need id generator.py and Being.py in the same folder
+- All you need is generator.py and Being.py in the same folder
 - run generator.py x
 - where x is:
 - d for Dwarf